-Handwashing equipment, including hand towels and environmentally friendly soap, will be available.
+Handwashing equipment will be available, including hand towels and environmentally friendly soap.
 There will be a separate toilet hand washing station.
-All hand towels will be in a plastic bag and taken back to the setting to be disposed of.
+All hand towels will be in a plastic bag and taken back to the setting to dispose of.
 When food items are to be consumed during a session, warm water with soap will be provided for hand washing.
-Children and adults will be required to wash their hands immediately before preparing and/or eating food, as well as after using the toilet.
+Children and adults will be required to wash their hands immediately prior to preparing and/or eating food as well as after using the toilet.